sharbelxo/HowToSmartContract/README.md

 To get things started, follow the tutorial step-by-step.
 Skipping any line of text or part of the tutorial might result in errors.

 First, we will start with the [Preparation] where you will download and install all the tools needed for this tutorial.
 Next, you will learn the [Structure] of the tutorial and what our project directory will look like.
-After that,
+After that, you will write your first [Smart Contract] and add it to the project folder.
+When you finish writing your Smart Contract, you will [Compile] it and [Test] it.
+When you finish testing, you will create a [MetaMask] account that you will need to [Deploy] your Smart Contract.

+Feel free to issue your concerns and problems you face while doing this tutorial.
+I will ake sure I answer all your questions and fix what is needed for this mini-course to stay up-to-date.